-You can see the histogram spike on both the left and right showing there is no detail in the shadows and the sun.
-I still consider this photograph to be well exposed.
+You can see the histogram spike on both the left and right, indicating there is no detail in the shadows and the sun.
+But I still consider this photograph to be well-exposed.

-Our eyes can see a broader range of tone than most cameras currently available can record.
+Our eyes can see a broader range of tones than most cameras can record.
 The human eye is capable of seeing about 30 stops of light.
-This is the ‘static contrast range.’
+This is the “static contrast range.”

-Modern digital cameras (like Nikon, Canon, etc.) vary in how many stops of light they can capture.
-The best full frame cameras only capture 13 to 14 stops in test situations.
-Some claim this differs in ‘real world’ or ‘real life’ situations.
+Modern digital cameras vary in how many stops of light they can capture.
+The best full frame cameras capture around 15 stops in test situations.
+But some claim this differs in the real world.

-This photo of a market vendor in Mandalay, Myanmar, contains detail in the majority of the image because the tone range is not so broad.
+This photo of a market vendor in Mandalay, Myanmar contains detail in the majority of the image because the tone range isn’t very broad.

-No matter what camera you are using, you need to make decisions concerning proper exposure.
-Taking photos in high contrast situations, when the light is harsh and bright, you need to make more careful choices.
+No matter what camera you use, you need to make decisions concerning proper exposure.
+When taking photos in high-contrast situations, when the light is harsh and bright, you need to make more careful choices.

 Your eyes may be able to see detail in the highlights and shadows, but your camera may not be able to record as much as you can see.

-To make a choice of how your photos are exposed, it is a requirement to be in control of your camera.
+To properly expose your image, you need to be in control of your camera.

-When the camera is in any of the auto or semi-auto exposure modes it is programmed to give a correct exposure based on middle grey.
+When the camera is in any of the auto or semi-auto exposure modes, it’s programmed to give a correct exposure based on middle grey.

-Unless you override these settings you will not have so much control over how your photo is exposed.
-In high contrast situations, the camera in auto mode wouldn’t expose the photo as well as a knowledgeable photographer in manual mode.
+Unless you override these settings, you won’t have much control over how your photo is exposed.
+In high-contrast situations, the camera in auto mode wouldn’t expose the photo as well as a knowledgeable photographer in manual mode.

 This photo of fishermen on Inle Lake in Myanmar may have resulted in an exposure like this with an auto exposure setting.

-Including the sun and the sun’s reflection in my composition increases the tone range dramatically.
+Including the sun and the sun’s reflection in my composition increases the tonal range dramatically.

 The digital sensor cannot record detail in the brightest and darkest areas in the same exposure because the tone range is too broad.

-I chose to expose this photo so there was some detail in the shadow areas and none in the sun and its reflection.
+I chose to expose this photo so there was some detail in the shadows and none in the sun and its reflection.

-I used my spot meter to read the light from the fisherman’s trousers who was closest to me.
-My exposure was at 1/2000 sec, f8 and ISO 400, which was a little less than my exposure meter indicated as correct.
+I used my spot meter to read the light from the nearest fisherman’s shorts.
+My exposure was at 1/2000 s, f/8, and ISO 400, which was a little less than my exposure meter indicated as correct.

-Even though his shirt is white, because the sun is behind it, all I can see of it is in shadow.
-The shirt will not show as being clean white because it is reflecting less light than if the sun was behind me.
+Even though his shirt is white, all I can see of it is in shadow because the sun is behind it.
+The shirt will not show as being pure white because it is reflecting less light than if the sun was behind me.

-Find a mid-tone to make a reading from.
+Find a midtone to take a reading from.
 This will help you choose the best exposure settings for your image.

 Middle grey is the tone halfway between black and white.
 Exposure meters are calibrated to this standard tone.
-When you compose a photograph and there are extremely light and dark areas you will not have an exposure that is correct for every section of the photo.
+When you compose a photograph with extremely light and dark areas, you won’t have an exposure that is correct for every section of the photo.

-The bottom row photos, made on a cloudy day, show the differences when photographing in lower contrast conditions.
-I took those at f11 and ISO 400 with shutter speeds corresponding to the top row of photos.
+The bottom row of photos, which I took on a cloudy day, shows the differences when photographing in lower contrast conditions.
+I took those at f/11, ISO 400, with the same varied shutter speeds as the top row.

 The orange represents overexposed areas.
-The blue represents underexposed areas with no detail recorded.
+The blue represents underexposed areas.

-How much detail you lose or keep varies from camera to camera, depending on the quality of the sensor.
-Modern sensor technology allows you to capture a much broader range of tone either side of middle grey.
+How much detail you lose or keep varies from camera to camera.
+It depends on the quality of the sensor.
+Modern sensor technology allows you to capture a much broader range of tones on either side of middle grey.

-This means less chances of overexposed and underexposed photos.
+This means there’s a smaller chance of overexposed and underexposed photos.
 A modern sensor is able to record more detail in darker and lighter areas of a composition.

 Use Underexposure and Overexposure For Mood

-You can influence the feeling conveyed in your photos by purposely choosing how your set the exposure.
+You can influence the feeling in your photos by purposely choosing how your set the exposure.

 Underexposing part of a photo can create more drama and intensity in a photograph.
 Overexposing will produce a much softer, gentler look and feel.